rmnavr/fptk/README.md

 ## lenses-related macroses: `lns`, `&+`, `&+>`, `l>`, `l>=`

-Those macroses should be used together with [lenses](https://github.com/ingolemo/python-lenses) library.
+These macros should be used together with [lenses](https://github.com/ingolemo/python-lenses) library.
 They simplify lens definition, composition and application.

 ### `lns` macro in details